S. 1213: Protect Elections from Deceptive AI Act

 Who is affected by S. 1213?

-Internet and electronic periodicals of general circulation are affected because they are exempt only if they routinely carry news and commentary of general interest and clearly state that the media does not accurately represent the speech or conduct of the covered individual.
+Internet and electronic publications stay exempt only if they routinely carry general-interest news and clearly state that the media does not accurately represent the candidate's speech or conduct.

 S1213 Legislative Journey